-The definition of health is not the absence of disease, but rather a recognition that people of all skills and abilities thrive at work when they thrive in life.
+Characteristics of the absence of disease, but rather a recognition that people of all skills and abilities thrive at work when they thrive in life.

 What's Driving Us

 The Toronto Police Service recognizes that police service Members who are themselves healthy in body, mind and soul are best able to deliver excellent public health and safety services.